 Buses & shuttles

-A seemingly endless supply of buses and shuttles connect South Island towns and cities.
-Smaller destination based operators such as Akaroa Shuttles offer a specialised service where as larger multi-destination services travel to a wide range of towns, cities and communities.
+A good supply of buses and shuttles connect South Island towns and cities.
+Smaller destinations generally offer more of a specialised service where as larger multi-destination services travel to a wide range of towns, cities and communities.

 Rental cars & campervans